Disability in Peru: Law and policy

 Articles 7, 16 and 23 of the Constitution of Peru address disability.
 Article 7 states that individuals have the right to health protections and if they are unable to care for themselves, has rights for care, rehabilitation, security and respect.
 Articles 16 and 23 address the rights of disabled people to have access to education and employment respectively.

 The general law that covers people with disabilities is Law No. 27050, created in 1998.
 This law established the National Council for the Integration of Persons with Disability (CONADIS).
 It also established hiring quotas for companies employing more than 50 people.
 CONADIS also helps disabled people find jobs by promoting them through their job board network.
-The Ministry of Labor and Promotion of Employment (MINTRA) helps young people find jobs.
+The Ministry of Labour and Promotion of Employment (MINTRA) helps young people find jobs.
 Despite quotas, some employers get around the law by counting people with glasses or frequent headaches as "disabled."

 Law no. 29392, signed into law on September 9, 2009, by President Alan Garcia Perez, expands on Law No. 27050.
 The authority for applying the law is the Ministry of Women and Vulnerable Populations and it provides ways to sanction individuals and corporations who violate the law.

 In 2004, Peru's Ministry of Health published "Guidelines for Action in Mental Health," moving towards better support for those with mental disabilities.

 Between 2001 and October 2011, a policy of the National Registry of Identification and Civil Status (RENIEC) prevented people with mental and intellectual disabilities from obtaining national identity cards or if they were issued a card, it listed their disability on the ID.
 Because of this, around 23,000 disabled people were unable to vote, cash checks, distribute property to their children and faced other types of social discrimination.